Spiritual Gifts Require Intelligible Speech for Church Edification

 Scripture Text

-14:10 There are, it may be, so many kinds of sounds in the world, and none of them is without meaning.
+14:10 Assuredly, there are many different languages in the world, yet none of them is without meaning.

 Clear understanding is necessary for spiritual gifts to strengthen the church.